HariSekhon/Nagios-Plugins/README.md

 ### See Also ###

-* [My Perl/Python library](https://github.com/harisekhon/lib) - used throughout this code as a submodule to make the programs in this repo short
+* [My Perl library](https://github.com/harisekhon/lib) - used throughout this code as a submodule to make the programs in this repo short
+* [My Python library](https://github.com/harisekhon/pylib) - Python version of the above library
 * [Spark => Elasticsearch](https://github.com/harisekhon/spark-to-elasticsearch) - Scala application to index from Spark to Elasticsearch.
 Used to index data in Hadoop clusters or local data via Spark standalone.
-This started as a Scala Spark port of my ```pig-text-to-elasticsearch.pig``` from [Toolbox](https://github.com/harisekhon/toolbox)
+This started as a Scala Spark port of my ```pig-text-to-elasticsearch.pig``` from [Tools](https://github.com/harisekhon/tools)

 ##### Weblinks #####